 All set!
 You've written a script to move data from SQL Server into your data warehouse.
 But data freshness is one of the most important aspects of any analysis – what happens when you have new data that you need to add?

 You could load the entire SQL Server database again.
 Doing this is almost guaranteed to be slow and painful, and cause all kinds of latency.

 A better approach is to build your script to recognize new and updated records in the source database.
 Using an auto-incrementing field as a key is a great way to accomplish this.
 The key functions something like a bookmark, so your script can resume where it left off.
 When you've built in this functionality, you can set up your script as a cron job or continuous loop to get new data as it appears in SQL Server.

 From Microsoft SQL Server to your data warehouse: An easier solution

 As mentioned earlier, the best practice for analyzing Microsoft SQL Server data in Amazon QuickSight is to store that data inside a data warehousing platform alongside data from your other databases and third-party sources.
-You can find instructions for doing these extractions for leading warehouses on our sister sites Microsoft SQL Server to Redshift, Microsoft SQL Server to BigQuery, Microsoft SQL Server to Azure SQL Data Warehouse, Microsoft SQL Server to PostgreSQL, Microsoft SQL Server to Panoply, and Microsoft SQL Server to Snowflake.
+You can find instructions for doing these extractions for leading warehouses on our sister sites Microsoft SQL Server to Redshift, Microsoft SQL Server to BigQuery, Microsoft SQL Server to Azure Synapse Analytics, Microsoft SQL Server to PostgreSQL, Microsoft SQL Server to Panoply, and Microsoft SQL Server to Snowflake.

 Easier yet, however, is using a solution that does all that work for you.
-Products like Stitch were built to move data from Microsoft SQL Server to Amazon QuickSight automatically.
-With just a few clicks, Stitch starts extracting your Microsoft SQL Server data via the API, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Amazon QuickSight.
+Products like Stitch were built to move data automatically, making it easy to integrate Microsoft SQL Server with Amazon QuickSight.
+With just a few clicks, Stitch starts extracting your Microsoft SQL Server data, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Amazon QuickSight.